supermarsx/autogithubpullmerge/docs/usage_summary.md

   from a remote URL with optional basic authentication.
 - `--api-key-file` - load tokens from a local YAML or JSON file.
 - `--poll-interval` - how often to poll GitHub (seconds, `0` disables).
 - `--max-request-rate` - limit GitHub requests per minute.
+When polling is enabled a worker thread fetches pull requests at the configured interval.

 ## Configuration File Examples